Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 To target the unambiguous signature of a Bragg glass, we now turn to our second feature of interest, namely the peak width.
 The objective is to separate three sources of CDW peak broadening with confidence: (1) the instrumental resolution, (2) finite CDW correlation lengths, (3) crystal imperfections.
-Our approach is to use the ${\vec{q}\equiv(H,K,L)}$ dependence of the peak broadening since only crystal imperfections would result in a (quadratic) momentum dependence across BZ's (Appendix-E).
+Our approach is to use the ${\vec{q}\equiv(H,K,L)}$ dependence of the peak broadening since only crystal imperfections would result in a (quadratic) momentum dependence across BZ's (section E in SM).
 This strategy requires measuring peak widths over a statistically significant number of BZ's.
 While our experimental setup can give us ready access to XRD data across 20,000 BZ's, the traditional approach for extracting peak widths cannot use such comprehensive information.
 Specifically, the traditional peak width extraction approach of fitting a line cut of high-resolution data is not scalable (see SM section G).
 This forces researchers to an ad-hoc choice of a handful of peaks, ruling out statistically meaningful ${\vec{q}\equiv(H,K,L)}$ analysis.
+Moreover, aiming to identify power law tails of Bragg glass from fitting the peaks is not feasible as the peaks are sharp and span only 2-3 pixels (see SM Fig 5).
 Instead, we have adopted a high-throughput approach, by combining the automatic \xtec\ extraction of all the CDW peaks and using a new measure of peak width: the peak {\it spread}

 in units of the number of pixels.
-Here, $I^{\text{Tot}}_{\vec{q}}(T)$ is the integrated intensity and $I^{\text{Max}}_{\vec{q}}(T)$ is the maximum intensity (peak height) of the CDW.
-While being consistent with the conventional peak width estimates [Fig.~2(f), see also Appendix-H], the spread as defined possesses several merits compared to the traditional extraction of the inverse correlation length.
+Here, $I^{\text{Tot}}_{\vec{q}}(T)$ is the integrated intensity and $I^{\text{Max}}_{\vec{q}}(T)$ is the maximum intensity (peak height) of the CDW peaks identified by \xtec.
+The peak spread quantifies how many pixels the peak is effectively spread over [Fig.~2(e)].
+While being consistent with the conventional peak width estimates [Fig.~2(f), see section H in SM], the spread as defined possesses several merits compared to the traditional extraction of the inverse correlation length.
 First, it is model-independent.
 Second, it does not require high-resolution data.
-Third, it naturally integrates with \xtec, which offers the peak boundaries for all the CDW peaks[Fig.~2(e)].
+Third, it naturally integrates with \xtec, which offers the peak boundaries for all the CDW peaks [Fig.~2(e)].
 Finally, when combined with \xtec, $\Gamma_{\vec{q}}(T)$ can reveal the momentum and temperature evolution of peak widths over a statistically significant number of CDW peaks.

 Armed with the new high-throughput measure ``peak-spread'' $\Gamma_{\vec{q}}(T)$, we single out the CDW fluctuation contributions by extracting the momentum-independent part of the peak spread by analyzing $\Gamma_{\vec{q}}(T)$ across 20,000 BZ's and the entire temperature range [Fig.~3(a-c)].
 Specifically, we fit the momentum dependence of $\Gamma_{\vec{q}}(T)$ at each temperature $T$ to a quadratic function expected in the small $|\vec{q}|$ limit [Fig.~3(b)] ~\cite{Guinier1994,Emery1978PRB,Heilmann1979PRB,Spal1980XraySS,Endres1982JPhys_Chem_Solids}: